briancpark/csc766-project/README.md

-# Here's a refernc esolution:
+# Here's a reference on how to run one of the working examples:
 ```
 python tools/converter.py convert --config=../mace-models/mobilenet-v2/mobilenet-v2.yml